 4. Moisture content of the virgin aggregate.

 402.08 Polymer Binders.
-If a binder is modified by SBR polymer at an asphalt concrete mixing plant, equip the plant with an SBR polymer flow meter and monitoring system.
+If an asphalt binder is modified by SBR polymer at an asphalt concrete mixing plant, equip the plant with an SBR polymer flow meter and monitoring system.
 Obtain the Laboratory’s approval of the system before operating.
 Demonstrate the system calibration to the District.
 If the District waives the demonstration, provide a letter documenting calibration data for the flow system to the DET for each project.

 For drum mix plants, introduce the SBR polymer directly into the asphalt binder line through means of an in-line motionless blender able to provide a homogeneous blend.
 Locate a sampling valve between the in-line blender and the plant drum.